top of page

 Email: contracts@360privacy.io

-11.5 Attorneys’ Fees.
-In any action to enforce this Agreement, the prevailing party shall be awarded all court costs and reasonable attorneys’ fees incurred, including such costs and attorneys’ fees incurred in enforcing and collecting any judgment.
+10.5 Attorneys’ Fees.
+In any action to enforce this Agreement, the prevailing Party shall be awarded all court costs and reasonable attorneys’ fees incurred, including such costs and attorneys’ fees incurred in enforcing and collecting any judgment.

-11.11 Entire Agreement.
-This Agreement constitutes the entire agreement between the parties relating to this subject matter and supersedes all prior or simultaneous understandings, representations, discussions, negotiations, and agreements, whether written or oral.
+10.13 Entire Agreement.
+This Agreement constitutes the entire agreement between the parties relating to the subject matter hereof and supersedes all prior or simultaneous understandings, representations, discussions, negotiations, and agreements between the Parties, whether written or oral, regarding such subject matter.

 bottom of page